therealsammy/understabding_classes/README.md

     Can be assigned to variables
     Can be stored in data structures such as hash tables, lists, ...

-Actually, very roughly and simply put, FCF's are variables of the type 'function' (or variables which point to a function).
+In essence, FCF's are variables of the type 'function' (or variables which point to a function).
 You can do with them everything you can do with a 'normal' variable.

 ```python
     def my_func(a, b):